versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 # RTP Parameters and Capabilities

-The RTP parameters describe the media that an endpoint sends to mediasoup (RTP send parameters) or the media that mediasoup forwards to an endpoint (RTP receive parameters).
-The RTP capabilities, instead, define what mediasoup or an endpoint can receive, thus RTP parameters depend on (or are constrained to) the remote RTP capabilities.
+RTP parameters describe the media that an endpoint sends to mediasoup (RTP send parameters) or the media that mediasoup forwards to an endpoint (RTP receive parameters).

+RTP capabilities, instead, define what mediasoup or an endpoint can receive, thus RTP parameters depend on (or are constrained to) the remote RTP capabilities.

 ----